psych251/child2018/README.md

 # child2018
-This is a replication project of Child, Oakhill, &amp; Garnham (2018), which was published in Language, Cognition and Neuroscience.
+This is a replication project of Experiment 1 in Child, Oakhill, &amp; Garnham (2018), which was published in Language, Cognition and Neuroscience.